 Because LinkedIn must get shareholder approval for this transaction, it must file a proxy statement with the SEC.
 When the vote concerns a merger, the proxy is called a merger proxy and is filed as a DEFM14A.
 If the proceeds include stock, the proxy is called a merger prospectus.

 Both the merger agreement and proxy lay out in more detail the terms described in the press release.
 Specifically, the Microsoft-LinkedIn merger agreement details:

-- Conditions that would trigger the break-up fee
+- What conditions trigger the break-up fee?

-The merger proxy (or merger prospectus) is much easier to navigate than the merger agreement and is the primary data source used to understand key terms in the transactions.
+The merger proxy (or merger prospectus) is much easier to navigate than the merger agreement, and is the primary data source used to understand key terms in the transactions.

 The period between deal announcement (i.e. when the merger agreement is signed) and deal completion (i.e. when the two companies legally merge) can last anywhere from a few weeks to several months.
 There are several common deal terms negotiated between buyer and seller that specifically address what should happen in case of unforeseen circumstances during this period.

 Perhaps the most well-known deal term that addresses risk during this “gap period” is the breakup fee the buyer will get if the seller backs out of the deal.
 In addition to the breakup fee there are several, often highly negotiated deal terms that M&A professionals can utilize in the deal process.